 Who says comforting food has to be unhealthy?
-This hearty stew is both nutritious and satisfying, and the bright, warm Moroccan flavors will be a welcome surprise to taste buds exhausted by holiday overindulgence.
+This hearty butternut squash and chickpea stew is both nutritious and satisfying.
+The bright and warm Moroccan flavors will be a welcome surprise to taste buds exhausted by holiday overindulgence.

 Yes, I think I am going crazy.

 Since I liked the idea of a stew featuring butternut squash, I picked one up at the store yesterday.
 I decided against buying more beef, figuring it would be more fun (and inexpensive) to create a stew using ingredients I had on hand.